iceblade112/TrickEmu/README.md

 ### TO-DO
 Pretty much everything except for the finished stuff.
 The list includes:
 * Better networking
-* Actual character selection data
+* Some more character selection data
-* Character creation
 * Character deletion
 * Character movement
 * Character equipment